Grady Judd: Undercover stings

 In 2021, Judd led a six-month undercover investigation with the PCSO into drug sales on three LGBTQ dating apps: Grindr, Scruff, and Taimi, which led to 52 arrests.

 In February 2024, Judd led an eight-day long undercover investigation with the PCSO into human trafficking, which resulted in 228 arrests.

 In October 2024, Judd spearheaded a five-day long undercover investigation with the PCSO into human trafficking, which led to 157 arrests.

+On 2 May 2026 Judd announced the results of wide-ranging, multi-day undercover investigation "Polk Around & Find Out": 266 arrests, 246 of which were related to prostitution and human trafficking; 19 suspects were charged with felonies such as traveling to meet a minor for sexual activity.
+One suspect, Ryan Yates, had pleaded guilty to breaching the U.S. Capitol, and another, self-described "MAGA influencer" Craig Long, had been photographed with Donald Trump and Donald Trump, Jr. (Judd prominently displayed the photograph at the press conference).

 Judd has worked with To Catch a Predator host Chris Hansen on multiple stings to arrest predators suspected of soliciting minors for illegal activities.

 Elections

 2004

 Judd was elected Sheriff of Polk County in his first run for public office.
 Judd received 64% of the vote in a three-way non-partisan race, against attorney and former FBI special agent Kirk Warren (20%) and Polk deputy Pete Karashay (16%).

 Judd was preceded in office by Lawrence W. Crow, Jr. who served 17 years as sheriff and declined to run in 2004.
 Crow was appointed by Governor Bob Martinez in 1987 and served until Judd was sworn into office.